 He had an impressing league career and the first eight years were with Leicester City, he even scored a goal, rarely seen by a goalkeeper.
 It all happened away to Southampton, Leicester was already 4-1 up, and a long ball, which Shilton himself admitted losing sight of on this foggy afternoon, was ment for Mike Stringfellow, but no one touched the ball as it bounced over the Southampton goalkeeper.

-Where Gordon Banks is remembered for “The best save ever”, Peter Shilton will be reminded of “The hand of God”, remarkably thinking that with a VAR system this would never have happened.
+Where Gordon Banks is remembered for “The best save ever”, Peter Shilton will be reminded of “The hand of God”, remarkably thinking with VAR in place this would never have happened.

 - Full Name: Peter Leslie Shilton